 The elbow is a very versatile joint that provides a great deal of motion.
 Without the elbow, many simple daily activities such as eating, toileting, and getting dressed would be very difficult to perform.

-Read on to learn more about the anatomy of your elbow and the many functions this joint can provide on a daily basis.
+The elbow is a very complex structure that we will review in this article.
+Read on to learn more about the anatomy of your elbow and the many functions that this joint allows us to perform on a daily basis.

 The Bones of The Elbow